In clear-cutting, leave nectar- and pollen-producing trees and shrubs in the buffer strip

 Description of the action

-Leave nectar- and pollen-producing trees and shrubs to grow, especially at the open edges of the woodland, so that in the future at least half of the canopy will be exposed to light (e.g. roads, bridges, ditches, banks of watercourses) where they can form flowers.
-Allow them to grow to an extent that does not impede forest regeneration.
+Leave nectar- and pollen-producing trees and shrubs growing primarily in open forest edges so that they will be at least half exposed to sunlight in the future (e.g., along roads, paths, ditches, and water bodies) where they can form flowers.
+Leave them to the extent that they do not hinder forest regeneration.

 Why?

-Trees and shrubs blossom and bear berries, which provide nectar and pollen and provide food for insects, birds and mammals.
-As the forest ages, it becomes denser and many nectar- and pollen-producing trees and shrubs die or their fertility is significantly reduced.
-Growing on open edges, they receive enough sunlight to ensure fruit-bearing capacity even when the adjacent forest is older and denser.
+Trees and shrubs that produce nectar and pollen bloom and bear berries, providing food for insects, birds, and mammals.
+As forests age and become denser, many nectar- and pollen-producing trees and shrubs die or lose fertility.
+Growing them in open edges ensures they receive enough sunlight to remain productive.